The School of Pharmacy

 Undergraduate Admission to KU

-Prospective students should request applications from the University of Kansas Office of Admissions, KU Visitor Center, 1502 Iowa St., Lawrence, KS 66044-7576, 785-864-3911, email@example.com.
-Return completed applications to that office with necessary transcripts and records.
+Prospective students must be eligible for admission to the University of Kansas as an undergraduate student.
+See the Office of Admissions, KU Visitor Center, 1502 Iowa St., Lawrence, KS 66044-7576, 785-864-3911, firstname.lastname@example.org for information regarding requirements.
 Prospective pharmacy students should declare prepharmacy as the major field of study.
-Visit the Office of Admissions for further information.
 Visit the Office of International Student and Scholar Services for information about international admissions.

 Undergraduate Admission to the School of Pharmacy